In this guide, we outline whether or not polyester might be a sustainable or eco friendly fabric.

 Summary – Is Polyester Sustainable & Eco Friendly As A Fabric?

-No. Not compared to other fabrics on the market.
+No. Not compared to other fabrics available on the market – especially natural fibres.

 It is one of the least sustainable and eco friendly for a few reasons:

-- it is mainly derived from petroleum and the oil manufacturing industry is the world’s largest pollutant (and fossil fuels are not renewable).
-Having said that, there is recyclable polyester available now, which is made from recycled plastic bottles
+- it is mainly derived from oil feedstock (petroleum) and the oil manufacturing industry is the world’s largest polluters, and involves significant mining.
+Fossil fuels are also not renewable.
+[Having said this, there is recyclable polyester available now, which is made from recycled plastic bottles.
+This offers at least one alternate option for a feedstock material]

-- it uses a lot of water, a lot of energy and has a high carbon footprint
+- it uses a lot of water (only surpassed by some cotton farms in India using a lot of water), uses a lot of energy (behind only Acrylic and Nylon fibres), and has a high carbon footprint (much higher than cotton)

-- it uses many chemicals, dyes, finishers and so on during the production process
+- it uses many chemicals, dyes, finishers and other chemicals during the production process

 - polyester is not biodegradable